TryKaholo/Templates/CopyOldLogsToS3Bucket/README.md

     }
 ```

-The private key is entered in the file content.
+The private key is entered on the file content.

 ![image](https://user-images.githubusercontent.com/6090240/153496370-db140b72-3abe-435d-8c70-36119263370e.png)

 ### Requirements:
-AWS CLI (The AWS CLI should already be configured).
+AWS CLI (The server should have it installed and configured).